bokkypoobah/GetStartedWithDevelopingInEthereum/README.md

 Materials prepared for [ETHSydney August - Get started with developing in Ethereum](https://lu.ma/42iq2h0p), Tuesday Aug 13 2024.

-If you like this, please share this link.
+If you like this, please share it.

 ##### Aim
 * Have the capabilities to launch your own **sh*tcoin** within minutes!

 You can do this on Ethereum mainnet for the cost of ~600k gas or ~USD 3, at time of writing.
-As well as most "EVM" (Ethereum Virtual Machine) compatible chains like Arbitrum, Base or Optimism.
+As well as most "EVM" (Ethereum Virtual Machine) [compatible chains](https://l2beat.com/scaling/summary) like Arbitrum, Base or Optimism.

 ##### Steps
 * Deploy your own ERC-20 token contract - [contracts/ERC20Token.sol](contracts/ERC20Token.sol) or [contracts/FixedSupplyToken.sol](contracts/FixedSupplyToken.sol).